dreaesposito/comp-3380-frontend/README.md

    git checkout -b new-branch-name
    ```

-5. Start the development server
+5. Start the development server to see code changes in real time

    ```sh
    npm run dev